-Parents are encouraged and welcome to join their children for lunch.
+play an important role in helping the maniem colors traditional School 2025 2026 and welcome to join their children for lunch.
 If other members of the family plan on joiningthe child for lunch, please let the office know how many are coming by 9:00 a.m., so adequate preparations can be made.
 Parents may bring a school lunch for their children only.
 Upon arrival at school, please sign in at the office before proceeding tothe cafeteria.